resource-disaggregation/blk-switch/osdi21_artifact/README.md

    (Run below only when your system has NVMe SSD) ./target_ssd.sh
    ```
-   **NOTE: please edit "system_env.sh" to specify Target IP address and number of cores before running the following scripts.**
+   **NOTE: please edit "system_env.sh" to specify Target IP address, interface name, and number of cores before running the following scripts.**
    You can type "lscpu | grep 'CPU(s)'" to get the number of cores of your system.

-   The below error messages from system_setup.sh is normal.
+   The below error messages from **system_setup.sh** is normal.
 Please ignore them.
    ```
    Cannot get device udp-fragmentation-offload settings: Operation not supported Cannot get device udp-fragmentation-offload settings: Operation not supported